Scott3142/python-programming/codelabs/part-5.md

 Duration: 01:00:00

 ### What you'll learn
-* Becoming familiar with the term overloading
+* To become familiar with the term overloading.
-* Creating multiple constructors for a class.
+* To use classmethods as alternatives to multiple constructors for a class.
-* Creating multiple methods with the same name in a class.
+* To overload methods in a class.

 Let's once more return to our Person class.
 It currently looks like this: